 These media conglomerates comprise Baupost’s 4th most significant holdings, accounting for nearly 9.3% of its portfolio.
 In the current landscape, the legacy media conglomerates have been in trouble, as content creation is becoming increasingly decentralized.

 Companies such as Netflix (NFLX), Amazon (AMZN), and even Apple (AAPL) have started producing their own content, while the news outlets have moved mostly online, generating sales through ads or a subscription fee.

-As a result, Fox’s, Viasat’s, and Viacom’s stock prices have underperformed the market over the past few years, currently trading at depressed valuations.
 In our view, Baupost holds stakes in Viasat and Nexstar Media Group Inc (NXST) (its 12th largest holding) as an activist investor.
-The fund holds 24%, 6.5%, and 1.0% of their total shares outstanding, respectively, indicating the possibility that Baupost wants to have active influence in how the companies are run, potentially aiming towards modernizing.
+The fund holds 23.7%, and 4.80% of their total shares outstanding, respectively.
+This indicates the possibility that Baupost wants to have active influence in how the companies are run, with a potential aim towards modernizing.